ansys/pydpf-core/doc/source/user_guide/tutorials/mesh/explore_mesh.rst

 You can access the mesh metadata by manipulating the |MeshedRegion| object properties.

+The mesh metadata information describes the mesh composition.

-You can check which ones are available.
+You can access which metadata information is available for a given result file.

 .. tab-set::